Jacob Lawrence: Career

-At the very start of his career he developed the approach that made his reputation and remained his touchstone: creating series of paintings that told a story or, less often, depicted many aspects of a subject.
+At the very beginning of his career, Lawrence developed the approach that made his reputation and remained his touchstone: creating series of paintings that told a story or, less often, depicted many aspects of a subject.
 His first were biographical accounts of key figures of the African diaspora.
-He was just 21 years old when his series of 41 paintings of the Haitian general Toussaint L’Ouverture, who led the revolution of the slaves that eventually gained independence, was shown in an exhibit of African-American artists at the Baltimore Museum of Art.
+Lawrence was just 21 years old when his series of 41 paintings of the Haitian general Toussaint L’Ouverture, who led the revolution of the slaves that eventually gained independence, was shown in an exhibit of African-American artists at the Baltimore Museum of Art.
 This was followed by a series of paintings of the lives of Harriet Tubman (1938–39) and Frederick Douglass (1939–40).
-His early work involved general depictions of everyday life in Harlem and also a major series dedicated to African-American history (1940–1941).
+Lawrence's early work involved general depictions of everyday life in Harlem and also a major series dedicated to African-American history (1940–1941).

-His teacher Charles Alston assesses Lawrence's work in an essay for an exhibition at the Harlem YMCA 1938:
+Lawrence's teacher Charles Alston assesses Lawrence's work in an essay for an exhibition at the Harlem YMCA 1938:

 Having thus far miraculously escaped the imprint of academic ideas and current vogues in art,... he has followed a course of development dictated by his own inner motivations...
 Working in the very limited medium of flat tempera he achieved a richness and brilliance of color harmonies both remarkable and exciting...
 Lawrence symbolizes more than anyone I know, the vitality, the seriousness and promise of a new and socially conscious generation of Negro artists.

 On July 24, 1941, Lawrence married the painter Gwendolyn Knight, also a student of Savage.
 She helped prepare the gesso panels for his paintings and contributed to the captions for the paintings in his multi-painting works.